 In February 2014, she was production dramaturg for a run of William Shakespeare’s “A Midsummer Night’s Dream” directed by Dr. Cheryl Black in the Rhynsburger Theatre at the University of Missouri.

-Milbre’s ten-minute play, “Washing Up,” was featured at the Missouri New Play Festival that same month.
+That same month Milbre’s ten-minute play, “Washing Up,” was featured at the Missouri New Play Festival.
+It has also had readings in St. Louis and Kansas City.

 Three weeks later Milbre presented a paper on the influence of Susan Glaspell on her work at the American Literature Association conference in DC.
-She also performed “A Jury of Her Peers” with “Sometimes I Sing” at that conference.
+She also performed an adaptation of Glaspell’s short story “A Jury of Her Peers” with her own original monodrama “Sometimes I Sing” at that conference.

 Later in the month, she attended the Association for Theatre in Higher Education (ATHE) conference in Scottsdale, AZ and the National Storytelling Network (NSN) conference in Mesa, AZ.
 The conferences were scheduled simultaneously, and remarkably, she presented at both events.